fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 	- Service `azure_service_bus`: The IP address of the host machine which we use to connect to ASB via ssh
 - `host_name` (String) Field usage depends on `service` value:
 	- Service `coassemble`: Your Coassemble Hostname.
+	- Service `datadog`: Your Datadog Host name.
 - `host_url` (String) Field usage depends on `service` value:
 	- Service `adobe_commerce`: Your Adobe Commerce host url.
+	- Service `sparkpost`: Your SparkPost host URL.
 - `host_user` (String) Field usage depends on `service` value:
 	- Service `azure_blob_storage`: Username in the host machine.
 	- Service `azure_service_bus`: The username on the host machine which we use to connect to ASB via ssh
 - `hostname` (String) Field usage depends on `service` value:
 	- Service `ukg_pro`: Your UKG Pro hostname.
 - `hosts` (Set of String) Field usage depends on `service` value:
+	- Service `azure_cosmos_for_mongo`: A list of host addresses for Cosmos DB for Mongo DB.
 	- Service `mongo`: A list of host addresses of the primary node and all replicas.
 Each list item is either: a DB instance host/IP address with a port number, or SRV host record.
 	- Service `mongo_sharded`: A list of host addresses of the primary node and all replicas.
 Each list item is either: a DB instance host/IP address with a port number, or SRV host record.
 - `identity` (String) Field usage depends on `service` value: